Commercial Bank of Australia Building, Armidale

-The Commercial Bank of Australia Building is a heritage-listed former telegraph office and bank and now commercial premises at 164 Beardy Street, Armidale, Armidale Regional Council, New South Wales, Australia.
+The Commercial Bank of Australia Building is a heritage-listed former telegraph office and bank and now commercial premises at 164 Beardy Street, Armidale, in the New England region of New South Wales, Australia.
 It was designed by NSW Colonial Architect's Office (Barnet and Vernon) and built from 1882 to 1885 by C.T.
 Cook.
 It is also known as Comfort Lodge.
 The property is owned by Joe Barbato Pty Ltd (Private).
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Background history

 The former CBA Bank was built for the Land Board Office in the early 1880s, designed by the Colonial Architect, James Barnet.
 According to a historical reference the building was begun in 1882 and finished 1885, built by C.T.
 Cook (Heritage Office File).
 In the middle or late 1880s the building housed the Telegraph Office.
 The telegraph master in 1889 was Robert W. Arnott.
 He was also "Money Order and Government Savings Bank Agent" (Heritage Office File).

 In those days a telegraph master or post master was expected to reside as well as work in their office.
 It is likely that the subject building was used as a residence.
 By the 1890s the telegraph office functions were apparently combined with the post office and moved into the Armidale Post Office building adjacent.
 The subject building then housed other government offices.

 It has been said that under the direction of Walter Liberty Vernon Government Architect 1890-1911, the single storey portico was added, to match the portico on the post office which was adjacent; but this has not been verified (Heritage Office File).
 Stylistically the Telegraph Office (former CBA building) loggia is in harmony and well integrated with its own facade design.

 The Armidale Post Office loggia was added in 1897 designed by Vernon (Heritage Office File).
 In the early 20th century the Post Office loggia was extended again, reaching closer to the former telegraph office.
 Although it has not been confirmed exactly which building copied which, it is certain that through much of their early history the two buildings were linked in their function and form.